 Best Community Celebration:

-A celebration that brought people together (in-person or virtually)
+For a great celebration that brought people together

 District of the Year:

-School district that hosted an outstanding Read For the Record Celebration
+For a school district that hosted an outstanding celebration